Primer (prayer book): English Reformation and later primers

-The restoration of Reformation principles with Elizabeth I's ascent to the English throne saw the primer increasingly associated with the catechisms also produced during her reign, as well as the Elizabethan Book of Common Prayer.
-The 1559 Elizabethan primer was part of Elizabeth I's broader efforts to restore traditional worship in a reformed context and was soon accompanied by two other authorized devotional books: Orarium in 1560 and Preces Privatae in 1564.
+Although the royal injunctions prohibited the print of any other primers, Elizabeth permitted the publication of a more reformed primer in 1560.
+This permission did not allow it to replace or serve as alternative to the 1559 primer and was never authorized for educating children; it deleted the 1553 primer's phrase that the text was meant to be "taught, learned, read, and used."
+Printing of similarly unauthorized books–distinguishing themselves as "A Primer" rather than "The Primer"–continued through the end of Elizabeth's reign.
+Despite the prohibition against it, they were likely used for teaching children with an alphabet inserted into one edition printed around 1564.
+It is possible Elizabeth allowed the 1553-styled primers due to their proximity to the 1552 Book of Common Prayer which had been adapted as the 1559 prayer book she approved.

 Despite some reformed sentiments towards prayers for the dead, the Church of England's primers from 1559 until their gradual disuse retained the Office of the Dead but deleted Marian devotions.
-With the 1559 Elizabethan primer, both Matins and Vespers were consolidated under the name of Dirige.
 It was during this period that the primers increasingly lost their religious emphasis and were adapted into secular primer textbooks.
-These secular texts remained influenced by the patterns present in religious primers.
-By 1604, publication of devotional literature no longer required royal initiative.
+These secular texts remained influenced by the patterns present in religious primers while overtly catechizing nonconformist primers continued to compete with official Anglican catechisms through the 18th century.
+By 1604, publication of devotional literature no longer required royal initiative and the 1553 pattern was more widely accepted.

 English Protestant devotional primers were occasionally published through 1870, with three Henrician primers reprinted by Edward Burton in the early 19th century among the most influential Oxford reprints of the period.
+William Keatinge Clay edited a series of Elizabethan devotionals published by Cambridge in the mid-19th century.
+In the introduction to these editions, Clay identified the 1559 and 1566 versions and 1575 edition of the primers as among the variety of authorized devotionals in the Elizabethan period, in distinction from the Edwardian forms reprinted during the 16th-century.

 Catholic primers continued to see occasional production.
 Among them was a 1599 translation of the post-Tridentine Officium Beatae Mariae Virginis into English by Richard Verstegan and printed in Antwerp.
+Historian of English literature J.M.
+Blom argued that the 42 editions of Catholic primers printed between 1599 and 1800 were of great historical and literary importance; recusancy historian John Aveling disputed this thesis and argued that English primers had a limited circulation in small but consistent community.
+Aveling that the English prose was of similar quality in Catholic primers as in contemporary Protestant devotionals.
 John Dryden, England's first poet laureate, is thought to have translated several hymns found in a 1706 Catholic primer.
 A renewed edition of the Catholic primer was officially sanctioned in the early 20th century, but was coolly received and failed to attain the same popularity as in prior centuries.